awsfab/aws-scaling-threat-detection-workshop/docs/03-detection-and-remediation.md

 Here is a diagram of the attack you just investigated.
 Numbers 1 & 2 show the SSH brute force attack and successful SSH login.
 Number 3 shows the S3 bucket changes the attacker made.
 Number 4 shows the API calls the attacker made with the IAM temporary credentials stolen from the compromised EC2 instance.
 ![03-diagram-attack](./images/03-diagram-attack-v2.png)

-!!! warning "If you are going through this workshop in a classroom setting then the instructor should start the module 4 presentation soon."